 To the best of my knowledge, marsh marigold has no harmful look-alikes.
 It does, however, grow in locations often populated by other poisonous plants, namely water hemlock.

-Obviously, as when foraging anything, pay attention and don’t just grab for leaves carelessly.
+Obviously, when foraging anything, pay attention and don’t just grab for leaves carelessly.
 Water hemlock, and other potentially dangerous water-loving plants, look nothing like marsh marigold, but careless harvesting could obviously be dangerous.

 There is a related species western marsh marigold (Caltha leptosepala) that’s also reportedly edible.
 It looks very similar but has white flowers.